 Cannabidiol has shown many benefits for the human body.
 As the number of studies increase, the CBD industry is providing more and more consumer options.
 The options allow each individual consumer to find something that works for them.
 Since each individual consumer has different needs, it is always a best practice to discuss options with a healthcare provider that knows the individual’s medical history.

-Having patience and keeping a record of the product, dose, side effects, symptom relief, and other important markers can allow consumers to stay educated and alert to what their needs are.
+Having patience and keeping a record of the product, dose, side effects and other important markers can allow consumers to stay educated and alert to what their needs are.
 It is not recommended to start at a high dose.
 Slow and steady continue to be a best practice.

 Please note that this article does not offer any medical advice or suggestion in regards to CBD and your health.
 If you have inquiries about using CBD products, talk with your healthcare provider first.